godie/JAJAT/README.md

 - OAuth 2.0 Flow: Full OAuth 2.0 implementation with access token management.
 - Backend Integration: PHP endpoints for secure cookie handling (set and read).
 - Google Sheets API Scope: OAuth includes Google Sheets API scope for spreadsheet synchronization.
+- **Legal Compliance**: Complete Terms of Service and Privacy Policy pages required for Google OAuth verification and production deployment.

 For more details on the security measures implemented in this project, please see the [SECURITY.md](./SECURITY.md) file.

+## Legal & Compliance

+The application includes comprehensive legal documentation required for Google OAuth verification and production deployment:

+- **Terms of Service** (`/terms.html`): Complete terms of service in English and Spanish with interactive language switcher
+- **Privacy Policy** (`/privacy.html`): Detailed privacy policy in English and Spanish with interactive language switcher
+- **Bilingual Support**: Both legal pages support English (default) and Spanish with persistent language preference stored in localStorage
+- **Language Switcher**: Tab-based interface to switch between languages seamlessly
+- **Google OAuth Compliance**: Required for Google OAuth verification and moving out of testing mode
+- **Footer Integration**: Links to both legal pages accessible from the application footer

+These pages are accessible from the footer and are required for Google Cloud Console OAuth consent screen verification.
+The bilingual support ensures compliance with international users and Google's requirements.

 ## Chrome Extension - Multi-Platform Job Capture